 Figure 2 about here

-The idea of digital human-machine-organization interaction is at the heart of our study and calls for a closer look into the black boxes of the model.
-Figure 2 presents a detailed version of our model in Figure 1 in which various elements of each building block are expanded and related with others.
-Obviously, what we postulate here is an envision to point into several competing relationships.
-Alternative propositions that emerge from Figure 2 and will be developed in the main study are:
+The idea of digital human-machine-organization interaction is at the heart of our study and calls for a closer look into the model’s black boxes.
+Figure 2 presents a more detailed version of our model as presented in Figure 1, in which various elements of each building block are expanded and interrelated.
+Obviously, what we postulate here is an initial proposal meant to highlight several competing relationships.
+Alternative propositions that emerge from Figure 2 and that will be developed in the main study are:

 P1: Digital government transformation, organizational outcomes, and individual reactions are subject to changes in the social, organizational, and political environment.

-P2: Digital government transformation affects public policies and strategies (e.g., decentralization, downsizing, debureaucratization and red tape, collaboration, privatization).
+P2: Digital government transformation affects public policies and strategies (e.g., decentralization, downsizing, debureaucratization and cutting red tape, collaboration, and privatization).

 P3: Digital government transformation affects public management practices (e.g., human resource management practices, performance measures, service quality, leadership, and teamwork).

-P4: Human interface is based on stakeholders’ perceptions of digital government footprint (DGF) and on mental and emotional models (MEMO) of individuals.
-They mediate the relationship between digital transformation in government and public organizations outcomes and performance.
+P4: The human interface is based on stakeholders’ perceptions of the digital government footprint (DGF) and on the mental and emotional models (MEMOs) of individuals.
+These mediate the relationship between digital transformation in government and public organizations’ outcomes and performance.

-P5: Public policies and strategies, and public management practices mediate the relationship between digital governance transformation and human interface (stakeholders’ perceptions of DGF and MEMO).
+P5: Public policies and strategies, and public management practices mediate the relationship between digital governance transformation and the human interface (stakeholders’ perceptions of the DGF and MEMOs).

-P6: MEMO (e.g., anxiety, anger, fear, alienation, frustration, kindness, satisfaction, happiness, EI) mediate the relationship between stakeholders’ perceptions of DGF and organizational outcomes (e.g., performance, efficiency, effectiveness, economy, individuals’ intentions to exit/withdrawal, voice/participation, neglect, loyalty, ethical behavior, PDM, PSM, and other democratic values).
+P6: MEMOs (e.g., anxiety, anger, fear, alienation, frustration, kindness, satisfaction, happiness, EI, etc.) mediate the relationship between stakeholders’ perceptions of the DGF and organizational outcomes (e.g., performance, efficiency, effectiveness, economy, individuals’ intentions to exit/withdraw, voice/participation, neglect, loyalty, ethical behavior, PDM, PSM, and other democratic values).

-These propositions are presented inclusively for a variety of relevant variables.
-Based on the study progress they may be formulated in more specific ways.
-For example, based on the qualitative stage we may recognize additional variables worthy of examination and comparison across cases.
-Based on the preliminary surveys and (lab) experiments we may change some of the propositions to adhere with midrange findings.
-The value of the current model is in dealing with the specific measurable variables in each building block.
-The interdisciplinarity orientation of our study is further evident by these propositions.
-Hence, our propositions and the following design aimed at testing them, may potentially contribute not only to public administration and public management, but also to psychological, political, sociological, administrative, business and managerial, technological, and environmental fields.
-Yet the real challenge is integration of the accumulated knowledge into a holistic view where the science of governance and public management may be the major beneficial.
-To meet these goals, we propose a multi-method strategy backed with both qualitative and quantitative analysis.
-The next section tries to better explain these methodologies.
+These propositions are presented in a form capable of including a variety of relevant variables.
+As the study progresses, they may be formulated in more specific ways.
+For example, based on the qualitative stage, we may recognize additional variables worthy of examination and comparison across cases.
+Based on the preliminary surveys and (lab) experiments, we may change some of the propositions to adhere with mid-term findings.
+The value of the current model is in dealing with the specific measurable variables of each building block.
+The interdisciplinary orientation of our study is further evidenced by these propositions.
+Hence, our propositions and the following design for testing them may potentially contribute not only to public administration and public management, but also to psychological, political, sociological, administrative, business and managerial, technological, and environmental fields.
+Yet the real challenge is integrating the accumulated knowledge into a holistic view where the science of governance and public management may be the major beneficiary.
+To meet these goals, we propose a multi-method strategy backed by both qualitative and quantitative analysis.
+The next section seeks to better explain these methodologies.

-Research Design and methods
+Research design and methods

-The available methodologies to carry out these tasks are many.
-Digitization in governance and in public management is developing rapidly and meets public stakeholders in many areas and junctions of daily life.
-We will focus on several methods that in our view are the most promising and will serve us in this 5-year project: (1) process-tracing qualitative analysis, (2) comparative case studies, (3) surveys, surveys-experiments, and laboratory experiments.
+The methodologies available to carry out these tasks are many.
+Digitization in governance and in public management is developing rapidly and interacts with public stakeholders in many areas and junctions of daily life.
+We will focus on several methods that are, in our view, the most promising and will be most beneficial to us in this five-year project: (1) process-tracing qualitative analysis, (2) comparative case studies, and (3) surveys, surveys-experiments, and laboratory experiments.